We're Kylee and Mark, two former chefs, who have been travelling and eating our way around the world together for over eleven years.

 When things get bumpy, and they often do when stepping into the unknown, we always try to keep smiling.

 Life is too short and far too precious to take yourself seriously all the time.

 Our goal is to inspire others, who may be where we once were, unsure of the possibilities this world has to offer.

 We want to provide you with everything you need to make your own adventure.
 To serve as a resource with our guides or inspiration in our narratives.
 To help those with the desire to travel and experience the world.
 Or at the very least, those interested in learning how to cook some of the often strange and unusual cuisines from around the globe.

-Finally, on top of all that, we want to encourage those who might not be in a position to take on this type of travel, hopefully this blog can inspire them to make even the simplest change in their lives to help them make the most of what you’ve been given.
+On top of all that, we want to encourage the rest of you, who might not be in a position to take on this type of travel.
+Hopefully our stories and experiences can embolden you to make even the simplest change in your life to help make the most of what you’ve been given.

 The food, people, and cultures, the cities and jungles, beaches and peaks.
 It is for every reason, and none at all.
-For the strange feeling of home, in the familiar unknown, These Foreign Roads we roam.
+For the strange feeling of home, in the familiar unknown, these foreign roads we roam.

 Your life is your life, don’t let it be clubbed into dank submission.Charles Bukowski